Saudi reforms detour through Vienna faith center

 "It is an essential stage in King Abdullah's efforts to change Saudi Arabia itself," the Jerusalem-based rabbi said.
 "If there are possibilities of good things coming from this, we have to give it a try,"

-The new head of the centre said other faiths would play into the hands of Saudi hardliners if they refused to join before Riyadh made changes like letting Christian churches open there.
+The new head of the center said other faiths would play into the hands of Saudi hardliners if they refused to join before Riyadh made changes like letting Christian churches open there.

 "There are 1,000 extremists just waiting to hear that," said Faisal bin Abdulrahman bin Muaammar, a former Saudi vice-minister of education.
 He has led the National Dialogue Centre set up in 2003 after a series of bombings convinced Riyadh it had a problem with domestic Islamist militants.

-"The only way to deal with this is dialogue," he said, stressing the centre will be an international organization.
+"The only way to deal with this is dialogue," he said, stressing the center will be an international organization.

 SLOW PROGRESS ON LONG PATH